 All statistical information from NBA.com/Stats.

-Tags: Charlotte Bobcats Cleveland Cavaliers Daily Nba Fix Featured Giannis Antetokounmpo Hollis Thompson Kemba Walker Kevin Love Lebron James Matthew Dellavedova Miami Heat Milwaukee Bucks Minnesota Timberwolves New York Knicks Oklahoma City Thunder Philadelphia 76ers Popular Raymond Felton Russell Westbrook Steven Adams
+Tags: Charlotte Bobcats Cleveland Cavaliers Daily Nba Fix Giannis Antetokounmpo Hollis Thompson Kemba Walker Kevin Love Lebron James Matthew Dellavedova Miami Heat Milwaukee Bucks Minnesota Timberwolves New York Knicks Oklahoma City Thunder Philadelphia 76ers Raymond Felton Russell Westbrook Steven Adams